gambolputty/newscorpus/README.md

 Automated news article crawling from German news websites (~60 sources, see [sources.json](crawler/app/assets/sources.json)).
 Completely dockerized, written in Python, uses [Newspaper](https://github.com/codelucas/newspaper/) as a content extractor and MongoDB as database.

+Development environment is ready to be used with [VSCode](https://code.visualstudio.com/docs/remote/containers) and the [Remote Container Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 ## Setup
 1. Clone this repository `git clone git@github.com:gambolputty/newscorpus.git && cd newscorpus`
 2. Save `.env.example` to `.env` and edit it (see __"Config"__).